fieryknight2/minesweeper/README.md

 ## Installation

-Clone the repository, there are no dependencies.
+Clone the repository, the only dependency is Python 3

 ## Usage and Controls

-Run `python main.py` to start the game.
+Run `python3 main.py` to start the game.

 The game uses a grid of squares, each designated by a letter and a number.
 To designate a square, use the algebraic notation, e.g. `a1` for the first square in the first row.